 The standard acceptable level of air exchange 10-20 room air exchanges per hour with fresh air.
-To ensure proper function, air handler maintenance is performed in the spring and fall of each year and air filters are changed at least twice a month.
+To ensure proper function, air handler maintenance is performed in the spring and fall of each year and air filters are changed at least twice a month by the City of Baltimore.